- Please detail all services that your charity provides, even if not all of them fit the target group. We need to

 This information helps us to build an overall picture of your organisation i.e. is your organisation a local or community charity, or do you work across a larger area.
 Please include villages, towns, cities and counties

 - How many Staff and Volunteers does the charity have across all the locations it is based?

 This includes how many full time and part time staff as well as volunteers you have working in your organisation.

 Organisational financial information

-We are aware that the information we have asked for on the form may not necessarily match how your charity’s accounts are prepared, however we ask this so that we can ensure all have all the information we need.
+We are aware that the information we ask for may not necessarily match how your charity’s accounts are prepared, however we require this so that we can ensure that we have all the information we need.

 - We do require you to complete the form as it is laid out

 - The financial information submitted on the form must match the latest published accounts on the Charity Commission.

 - It may be helpful for you to request assistance from your organisation’s finance department or accountant in order that this section of the application form is completed correctly.

-- Ensure that your figures add up correctly.
+- Please ensure that your figures add up correctly

-We have a comprehensive guide to help you complete the financial details on the form and we encourage you to use it to ensure that the form is completed correctly.
-This will avoid any unnecessary delays and hopefully make it easier for you.
+We have a comprehensive guide to help you complete the financial details and we encourage you to use it to ensure that the form is completed correctly.

 About the grant